 Denial of interest deduction.
-If the loan qualifies for the exception (discussed earlier), you cannot deduct any of the interest on the loan during any period that:
+If the loan from a qualified plan is not treated as a distribution and the exception applies (as discussed earlier), you cannot deduct any of the interest on the loan during any period that:

-- The loan is secured by amounts from elective deferrals under a qualified cash or deferred arrangement (section 401(k) plan) or a tax-sheltered annuity, or - 2) You are a key employee as defined in Internal Revenue Code section 416(i).
+- 1) The loan is secured by amounts from elective deferrals under a qualified cash or deferred arrangement (section 401(k) plan) or a tax-sheltered annuity, or - 2) You are a key employee as defined in Internal Revenue Code section 416(i).